 Previously, Bear was President of Houston-based Reliant Resources where he directed all operations and commercial activity for 14,000 megawatts of generation as well as serving as Managing Director of Reliant’s European Operations.

 He is currently an Advisory Board Member of the Energy Systems Network (ESN), an initiative focused on bringing “clean technology” solutions to market.

 Bear is also a member of the Governance Board of the Ohio, Kentucky and Indiana Chapter of the Make-A-Wish Foundation and served as vice-chair of the Indiana Regional Board.

-He serves on the Nuclear Energy Advisory Committee which provides input to the U.S. Department of Energy on matters related to their nuclear program.
+He served on the Nuclear Energy Advisory Committee which provided input to the U.S. Department of Energy on matters related to their Nuclear Energy program.

 Previously, Bear served as President of the GO15, the world’s largest power grid operators.
 The GO15 shares knowledge on key issues representing more than 75 percent of the world’s electricity demand and 3.4 billion customers on 6 continents.

 He is a former Board member of NERC regional entity ReliabilityFirst, and a founding board member of the Amsterdam Power Exchange (APX).

 Bear graduated from Southern Methodist University with a Master of Business Administration degree and a Bachelor of Business Administration degree.
 He attended the INSEAD Advanced Management Program for Senior Executives.